OpenDSA/OpenDSA/RST/en/Glossary.rst

       references.

    reference parameter
+      A :term:`parameter` that has been
+      :term:`passed by reference <pass by reference>`.
-      a :term:`function` of :term:`method` parameter that can be modified inside the function or method.
+      Such a parameter can be modified inside the function or method.

    reflexive
       In set notation, binary relation :math:`R` on set :math:`S` is